hooroo/query_ar/README.md

 I'm going to release to rubygems shortly, once I'm certain the interface won't change too much.
 Right now you can add to your Gemfile and reference github.

+It's also worth checking out Hooroo's [API toolset gem](https://github.com/hooroo/hooroo-api-tools), which is being developed and used side-by-side with this gem.

 ### Need more info?
 A real-world example

 We have a Place (ActiveRecord) model with attributes and scopes to filter on, so we have all of the power of the AR query DSL at our fingertips.